vlavrynovych/msr/docs/development/architecture/index.md

 MSR (Migration Script Runner) follows a layered architecture with clear separation of concerns.
 The system is designed around the Single Responsibility Principle, with each class handling one specific aspect of the migration workflow.

+The diagram below shows the three main layers: User Code (blue), Core Orchestration (yellow), and Core Services (green), with data flow indicated by arrows:

 ```mermaid
 graph TB
     subgraph "User Code"